A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

 c.
 Amplified music at outdoor events must have the volume reduced to a reasonable level after 11PM and must conclude by 12AM.

-13. Public/Common Areas: Alcohol may be served and/or consumed only in public areas approved through the event registration process.
-Public areas include all indoor and outdoor College property.
+12. Public/Common Areas: Alcohol may be served and/or consumed only in public areas approved through the event registration process.
+Public areas include all indoor and outdoor university property.
 In residential facilities, common spaces include lobbies, lounges, kitchens, bathrooms and hallways.

 a.
 Functions at which alcohol will be served must be registered through the Office of Student Leadership Development, Campus Center 203.
 For all events at which alcohol will be served, completed forms must be submitted no later than one week prior to the event.
 Registration of an event must also include participation in Event Management Planning (see Section A.7. above).

 b.
-Area Directors/ADFSH must sign completed forms for events to be held in residential spaces.
+Area Directors from the Residence Life must sign completed forms for events to be held in residential spaces.

 c.
 Forms for events that are approved must be picked up and displayed at the event or the event is considered “unauthorized.”

-15. Security: The College may require professional security personnel to be present for any event that involves the serving or sale of alcoholic beverages.
-The Campus Event Approval Committee will make this determination in consultation with W&M Police.
+14. Security: The university may require professional security personnel to be present for any event that involves the serving or sale of alcoholic beverages.
+The Student Event Approval Committee will make this determination in consultation with W&M Police.
 The number of attendees, amount of alcohol present, location of the event, and potential for crowd control issues will all be factors in determining security for an event.
 W&M Police or professional security personnel may be required at registered events scheduled for the Sunken Garden, the Alumni House, and the Martha Wren Briggs Amphitheatre shelter and/or amphitheater.

 a.
 Must be at least 21 years of age.

 b.
 Events where alcohol is served by students:

 i) Must be trained through participation at an Intervention Training seminar sponsored by the university.